euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 #### Possible NixOS Improvements

-I'd like to use this section to speculate about ways NixOS could be improved for the bisect flow I want.
-I'm personally a fan of NixOS, and it was disappointing that Ubuntu gave me a better experience for bisecting an old linux kernel.

-Let's talk about some of the differences that made Ubuntu work well here.
+Let's talk about some of the differences between bisecting on Ubuntu and NixOS, keeping an eye out for possible NixOS improvements.

 ##### `/sbin/installkernel`

 I mentioned that `make install` for Ubuntu "just worked".
 How does that work?
 Surely the Linux `Makefile` doesn't know how to run Ubuntu's `update-grub` or such, right?
 Well, it turns out the linux `Makefile` calls a custom install script at [`/sbin/installkernel`](https://github.com/torvalds/linux/blob/5bfc75d92efd494db37f5c4c173d3639d4772966/arch/x86/boot/install.sh#L37) if present, and Ubuntu [includes such a script](https://manpages.ubuntu.com/manpages/bionic/man8/installkernel.8.html).

-It's hard to imagine how NixOS could do the same thing, after all a NixOS boot entry specifies the entire system configuration, and it doesn't seem feasible for NixOS to rebuild that configuration itself.
+It's hard to imagine how NixOS could do the same thing; after all, a NixOS boot entry specifies the entire system configuration, and it doesn't seem feasible for NixOS to rebuild that configuration itself.
 It's possible to build a NixOS system configuration using a flake on another machine, or to make impure